aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 ## Configure your indexer processor

-Now let's setup the configuration details for the actual indexer processor we're going to use.
+Now lets set up the configuration details for the actual indexer processor we're going to use.

-### Setup your config.yaml file
+### Set up your config.yaml file

 Copy the contents below and save it to a file called `config.yaml`.
 Save it in the `coin_flip` folder.
 Your file directory structure should look something like this: